-There are seven different plans available with employer contribution rates ranging from 25.52% to 29.35%.
+There are several different plans available with employer contribution rates ranging from 20.96% to 24.79% for defined benefit plan and 1% to 6% for defined contribution plan.
 Basic Plan members make a 3% health care contribution, but Member Investment Plan members contribute at rates ranging from 3 percent to 9.4 percent of gross wages.
-The Academy's contributions to the MPSERS plan for the years ended June 30, 2012 and 2013, were \$99,673 and \$113,487, respectively and were equal to the required contribution for each year.
+The Academy's contributions to the MPSERS plan for the years ended June 30, 2013 and 2014 were \$113,487 and \$153,871, respectively and were equal to the required contribution for each year.
+Of the \$153,871, \$30,899 represents the employee's contributions.
 This pension plan member is also subject to a 2% defined contribution through a third party plan administrator.